mhawksey/Google-API-Client-Library-Generator-for-Apps-Script/README.md

 }

 /**
- * Lists files using the configured service account.
+ * Lists files using a service account token.
+ * This function is now async to handle the Promise returned by the Drive library.
  */
-function listFilesWithServiceAccount() {
+async function listFilesWithServiceAccount() {
   const service = getService_();
   if (!service.hasAccess()) {
     console.log('Service Account authentication failed: ' + service.getLastError());
     return;
   }

   const token = service.getAccessToken();

-  // This is where the generated library is used with the custom token. const drive = new Drive({
+  // Instantiate the Drive library with the service account token. const drive = new Drive({
     token: token
   });

-  const files = drive.files.list({
+  try {
+    // Use 'await' to wait for the asynchronous API call to complete. const response = await drive.files.list({
       supportsAllDrives: true,
       pageSize: 10
     });

-  console.log('Files found via service account:', JSON.stringify(files, null, 2));
+    // The actual list of files is in the 'data' property of the response. console.log('Files found via service account:', JSON.stringify(response.data, null, 2));

+  } catch (e) {
+    console.error(`Error listing files: ${e.message}`);
+  }
 }
 ```